Anusree6154s/documentation/import-modules/passport/passport-jwt/README.md

                                     secretOrKey: fs.readFileSync('./path/to/public.key', 'utf8')
                                 };
                                 ```
-                            > [!NOTE] <br>
+                            - Note:
-                            > If using symmetric encryption (e.g., HS256), the same secretOrKey must be used for both signing and verifying the token. <br>
+                                - If using symmetric encryption (e.g., HS256), the same secretOrKey must be used for both signing and verifying the token.
-                            > If using asymmetric encryption (e.g., RS256), the secretOrKey should be the public key, while the private key is used to sign the token. <br>
+                                - If using asymmetric encryption (e.g., RS256), the secretOrKey should be the public key, while the private key is used to sign the token.
-                            > It is important to securely manage this key, as exposure could compromise the security of your system.
+                                - It is important to securely manage this key, as exposure could compromise the security of your system.

                         </details>

-                    - <details>
+                    3. <details>
                         <summary>
                             <code>secretOrKeyProvider</code> - (function) [optional] Function to get secretOrKey from anywhere
                         </summary>